rezacsedu/Deep-Learning-for-Clustering-in-Bioinformatics/README.md

 ## Deep Learning-based Clustering Approaches for Bioinformatics
 Code and supplementary materials for our paper titled "Deep Learning-based Clustering Approaches for Bioinformatics" submitted to [Briefings in Bioinformatics](https://academic.oup.com/bib) journal.
 This repo will be updated periodically.
 In particular, more complete Jupyter notebooks will be added and new approaches will be listed down.

-### Deep learning-based unsupervised/clustering methods, link to papers, and their implemenations/code
+### Deep learning-based unsupervised/clustering methods, link to papers, and codes

 |    Title    |  Article  |  Conference/Journal | Code |
 |  :---------  | :------:  | :------: | :------: |